libraryaddict/ChatRelay/README.md

 `webhook`: This may change, but is used to post bot messages under different names than just the server nickname `listensTo`: This is an array of either group names, or channel IDs that will send their messages to this channel `flags`: This currently only has the flag "responses" which is basically autoreplies

+The `holderId` can be set to `rollover` which will output rollover messages, or `system` which will output any other system message, including resolving an update to a changelog.

 # Reactions.json